CSS

 Inheritance

 Child elements inherit the styles that have been defined for the parent element.
-The <title> tag, for example, is always a child of the <head> tag – it is always located within the <head> tag.
+The <title> tag, for example, is always a child of the <head> tag - it is placed in the <head> tag.

 <head>